Regulations (Standards - 29 CFR) - Table of Contents|

 Containers shall not be hoisted unless all engaged chassis twist locks are released.

 Vertical tandem lifts.
 The following requirements apply to operations involving the lifting of two or more intermodal containers by the top container (vertical tandem lifts or VTLs).
+These requirements do not apply to operations involving the lifting of two or more interconnected platform containers

 Each employee involved in VTL operations shall be trained and competent in the safety-related work practices, safety procedures, and other requirements in this section that pertain to their respective job assignments.